-Google prefers “human-readable” title and page headers that is, headings that sound like a real person might describe the product.
+Google prefers “human-readable” titles and page headers, headings that sound like a real person might describe the product.

 You should only have one H1 header on a page, the top-level heading that describes the overall topic of your content.
 Each additional section on your site should use an H2, H3, and so on header tag.
 As priority decreases, the numbers increase: Your H3 would be a sub-heading of your H2.